hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 ### What We Can Do With This

+A good and interesting demo has some relevance to the person doing it, even if his friends call him a nerd for it.
+So this seemed interesting to me and you will call me a nerd.
+All good.
 The idea behind this implementation is that we can use natural language to uncover new algorithms and optimize them.
 Let the user explain an idea for an algorithm to the agent, tweak it, and gauge it's performance from one place.

 For example: